 This double chocolate chunk ice cream probably won’t even make it to the pool.
 Most of it has already been eaten by Mr. Penguin.
-I don’t think I realized his love for frozen goodies until around October when I invested in the reeses’ ice cream frozen pumpkins.
-After I brought them home I noticed when we went grocery shopping together we visited the frozen aisle a lot more.
-I love it.
-We always end up with something new.
+I don’t think I realized my love for frozen goodies until around October when I invested in the reeses’ ice cream frozen pumpkins.
+Chocolate + ice cream = forever.

 - 5 egg yolks

 - 3/4 cups sugar, divided in half